syncope/lavue/lavuelib/help/_sources/gui/scaling.rst.txt

 .. figure:: ../_images/autolevels_lavue.png

+*    **overflow:** maximal intensity value above one all pixels are plotted in a special color defined in the configuration
 *    **scaling:** `sqrt`, `linear` or `log` – basic intensity scale for 2D images applied to `Image Statistics/1D plot` or not  – depending on *Configuration*
 *    **Levels:** maximum and minimum intensity displayed.
 It can be automatic or set by user